AI Voice Architect Exploring Neural Networks for Realistic TTS

 Alright, so you wanna know about making ai voices sound super real?
 Well, let's dive into WaveNet.
 It's like, a big deal for realistic text-to-speech.

 - It's autoregressive, see?
-It predicts each audio sample based on the samples that came before it.
+This means it predicts each audio sample based on the samples that came before it.
 Think of it like predicting the next word in a sentence, but with sound.

 - WaveNet figures out the chance of a sound happening based on what it's already heard.
 It's all about conditional probabilities, ya know?